 Research into chromosomes and the their end caps shows that physical and mental stress contribute to accelerated aging.
-It also suggests that certain supplements, exercising smart, and reducing stress can protect and even lengthen telomeres in order to turn back the hands of time.
+It also suggests that certain supplements, meditation, exercising smart, and reducing stress can protect and even lengthen telomeres in order to turn back the hands of time.

 Telomeres are protective caps or structures made of DNA protein.
 They are located at each end of our chromosomes.
 They allow cells to replicate, or divide, without damaging the DNA inside them.

 Normally, a cell copies itself about 50 times before the end caps get too short to hold the DNA together.
 At this point, the cell can no longer divide.
 It dies and is replaced with a new one.
 Skin cells and stem cells are two types of cells that divide this way.
 Your body replaces about 30 billion cells every day.

 Longer end caps are a sign of youthfulness.
 Your brain, organs and systems function better when telomere length is preserved.
 Shorter end caps indicate cellular aging.

 Even though telomere shortening is expected as cells divide, things sometimes go wrong.
 If the caps are too short as the cell divides, the ends of the chromosomes can fray or stick to each other.
-This scrambles the genetic information and puts you at risk for diseases often associated with aging such as osteoporosis, obesity, insulin resistance, infectious disease, cancers and death from a heart attack.
+This scrambles the genetic information and puts you at risk for diseases often associated with aging such as osteoporosis, obesity, insulin resistance, infectious disease, various types of cancer, and death by heart attack.

 Studies show clear evidence of the relationship between lifestyle, stress, telomeres and aging.
 Stress, in its many forms, speeds up telomere shortening.

 Cell biologist, Dr. Elizabeth Blackburn has proven that psychological stress accelerates aging.
 A study of mothers caring for chronically ill children showed that the longer care was given, the lower the mother's telomerase and the shorter her telomeres had become.